 Selah had come down to the hospital with Josh yesterday morning.
 Although the oncology floor prohibits children under 14yo from visiting, Selah was permitting because she is a nursing sibling.
 She bee bopped around the room, pulling-up on the IV pole while we all worried she’d pull a cord connected to Beau’s arm, thrilling herself in pursuit of the toilet that had no lid to limit her fun, crying out to be lifted on to the bed with Beau- laying back and smiling to herself, pleased to be sitting with Bubba- then promptly crying to get back down.
 She was so busy.
 I remember thinking it was a mistake to have her there, the room wasn’t toddler proof and she wanted it all.

 The doctor returned shortly after morning rounds and said she had news.
-She needed Josh and I together.
+She needed Joshua and I, together.
 And that’s the point when I can’t remember where Selah went.
 I am sure she was safe, sure I was mindlessly removing random things from her mouth, tiding her over with puffs.
-I don’t say I cant remember where she was with fear that she was neglected, but just to put words to the blackout of heavy news.
-She was safe, and I was likely even parenting her, but I cannot picture anything about her.
+I don’t say I can’t remember where she was with fear that she was neglected, but just to put words to the blackout of heavy news.
+She was safe, and I was likely even parenting her, but I cannot recall a single moment of it.

 I can’t remember anything from the moment I made eye contact with the doctor who said she needed Joshua and I, together, until around 12:30pm when we headed to the hospital lobby and Selah started crying and I thought, “Oh gosh, 12:30pm, it’s way past nap time.”
 Two hours with a busy toddler in a hospital room and I don’t have any memory of her.